 The Art and Science of Agenda Building

-This initial stage starts almost right after the previous year’s conference, when we look at ratings and attendance numbers for each of the sessions and masterclasses.
-We have that data going back around three years, so we can start to pick out some trends like topic areas that are becoming more or less well-attended, for example.
+This first step starts almost right after the previous year’s conference when we look at ratings and attendance numbers for each of the sessions and masterclasses.
+We have that data going back several years, so we can start to pick out some trends like topic areas that are becoming more or less well-attended, for example.
 We also look at some audience data—which verticals delegates work in, for instance.

 Then, we start to gather input from across the rest of the industry.
 This is mostly by way of informal meetings and conversations with individual identity architects and developers, but also through industry and standards bodies both directly within the identity sector and adjacent to it, and vendors.

 By the time we get to October, we have enough to build out a top-level of topics to inform the Call for Presentations.
 The intention is to provide sufficient guidance to potential speakers, without constraining them too much.

 While all of this is going on, we also start forming the content committee.
 The committee—who form a significant part of our advisory board—is refreshed each year, and consists of subject matter experts drawn from right across the community.
 To align with our changing topics, the composition of the committee changes slightly from year to year.
 We’ll invite members of standards committees, enterprise developers, independent experts and consultants, and more—it’s a very wide range of backgrounds and specialties.

 The Call for Presentations typically closes, as it did this year, in early January.
 This is about as late as we can go to give us sufficient time to finalize and publicize the agenda to help people make informed and timely decisions about attending while ensuring that presentation content is up-to-date and relevant.

 The Review Process